mrocklin/mrocklin.github.io/startups/best-practices.md

 lot of transferability of knowledge.
 Unfortunately, the wisest person for your situation is probably yourself.
 You're going to feel pretty lost (that's ok, you are) but you should probably just follow your gut most of the time and see where that takes you.
+Trying to integrate advice from lots of generic advisors invariably leads to mediocrity, which is death in early stage.

-Given that, I encourage you to read and then discount the advice below.
+Given that, I encourage you to read and then discount my advice below.

 On Hiring